cwqt/site/posts/2025-10-24-the-union-building-gives-me-the-creeps.md

 lonely & isolated tenants are more likely to leave.

-Corrosive cynicism aside, there's a structural reality here that this is a corporation mediating young peoples social lives, and their friendships serve as a value add to shareholders.
+Corrosive cynicism aside, there's a structural reality here that this is a corporation mediating young peoples social lives, with their friendships serving as a value add to shareholders.
 Their community is an avenue for value extraction and profit seeking.
 What this building represents to me is just another furthering in the commodification of community itself.
 Previous generations formed communities through churches, unions and neighbourhood associations.
 When groups of people did live together, they did so in housing co-operatives that they themselves owned, they held democratic junctures to decide how things were ran, a far cry from a multi-national corporation designing your life through A/B testing.

 Vita Group has capitalized on a fertile opportunity for rent extraction created by two converging conditions: the atomized, isolated nature of contemporary